 For many years, especially in the early 2000s, there was one browser that almost everyone used: Microsoft's Internet Explorer.
 If you used the Internet at that time, you probably clicked an icon like this to access the Web:

-Internet Explorer still comes pre-installed on any PC you buy.
-But starting in the mid-2000s, other software companies introduced new browsers, including Mozilla Firefox and Google Chrome.
+In the past, Internet Explorer was pre-installed on any PC you buy.
+Starting in the mid-2000s, other software companies introduced new browsers, including Mozilla Firefox and Google Chrome.
 At the time, these browsers allowed for more experimental features.
 Because of this, web developers began creating websites with browsers like Chrome and Firefox in mind, which meant they didn't always work as well in Internet Explorer.
+If you have a PC with Windows 10, you'll have Microsoft Edge as your web browser instead.
+Watch this video to learn more about browsing in Edge.

 It's always a good idea to keep at least two web browsers on your computer or mobile device.
 This way, if a website isn't working correctly you can try opening the page in a different web browser.
 More often than not, this trick can solve a lot of problems you might encounter online.